schulterklopfer/IcyWallet/README.md

 ### Current Status

-As of November 21, 2017, development is underway.
-The [master branch](https://github.com/pugsh/IcyWallet/tree/master) is the current development branch, **which should should not be used** (but is ideal for testing).
+Development is underway; for the latest activity, view the [master branch commits](https://github.com/pugsh/IcyWallet/commits/master).
+The [master branch](https://github.com/pugsh/IcyWallet/tree/master) is the active development branch, **which should should not be used with coins** (but is ideal for testing).
 There is no stable release at this time.

 [![Build Status](https://travis-ci.org/pugsh/IcyWallet.svg?branch=master)](https://travis-ci.org/pugsh/IcyWallet) [![Dependencies Status](https://david-dm.org/pugsh/icywallet/status.svg)](https://david-dm.org/pugsh/icywallet) [![Known Vulnerabilities](https://snyk.io/test/github/pugsh/icywallet/badge.svg)](https://snyk.io/test/github/pugsh/icywallet)